EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/_build/html/_sources/issues_and_safety.md

   - Changes in fluid salinity or pH can initiate migration of internal fines or swelling of clays;
   - Contamination of water as well as change of the temperature can promote bacterial activity, resulting in production of bio-polymers and pore space reduction.

 So, you can see that at the end of this chain multiple processes can result in the reduction of rock porosity and permeability, which can seriously affect the whole process.
-There are various remediation methods for each of the described issues, however prediction of these processes is crucial for successul prevention.
+There are various remediation methods for each of the described issues, however, prediction of these processes is crucial for successful prevention.

 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
 Anna Kottsova is studying chemical precipitation in porous media and its effect on rock permeability using laboratory experiments. <a href="https://easygo-itn.eu/anna-kottsova/">Learn more about her work</a>